 Focuses on methods of team-building: from recruiting the right team members to empowering them with authority and responsibility for their decisions and performance.
 Covers methods of building trust, confidence and group work skills.
 Designed for managers and supervisors in business, industry and government.
 Class fee \$126.
-W
+Offered as needed.

-BA062Q First Level Leadership: Supervising in the New Organization 2.5 class hrs/wk, for 5 wks, 1 cr.
+BA062Q AMA-First Level Leadership: Supervising in the New Organization 2.5 class hrs/wk, for 5 wks, 1 cr.

 Focuses on the concepts and skills needed to manage the "new" workforce, influence others, and create and foster organizational stewardship.
 Emphasizes the keys to building strong teams, defining the basics of their businesses, and gaining the tools to manage the change process.
 Uses case studies, assessments and focused activities to measure progress and gain the tools to lead in the new organization.
 Class fee \$126.
-F
+Offered as needed.